Income Driven Payment and PAYE/IBR Cap Calculator

 Once in either IBR or PAYE, your payments will be "capped" at the "10-year standard" plan payment amount if your income rises such that your payments would otherwise be above the cap.
 You do not have to actually be eligible for any "standard plan", and it does not matter whether any standard plan is PSLF eligible for your loan type.
 You will STAY in either IBR or PAYE.

-Upon reaching the cap you may be notified that your payments are "no longer based on your income".
+Upon reaching the cap you may be initially notified via email that your IBR/PAYE request was “denied”.
+In a follow-up letter, you’ll read that your payments are "no longer based on your income".
 This will freak you out, because you know that only "income-driven plans" are eligible for PSLF.
 But you REMAIN in your PSLF-eligible income-driven plan, regardless of your income.
 All that has changed is that the formula for calculating your payments changes AS IF you were now required to pay off the loan in 10 years, based on the original balance at the time you entered the plan.
 So now your payments are set to this "capped" amount.
 Your payments are still PSLF-eligible (because your plan hasn't changed, just the payment calculation).
 Don't let anyone tell you that you need to switch out of IBR or PAYE (and into REPAYE or some other plan) simply because you have reached the cap.

 Remember that anytime you switch payment plans into either IBR or PAYE your interest will be capitalized, and a new cap determined.
 This is because you effectively have a new loan balance (interest was added to the original principal upon changing plans) and will also now have a new cap.